crate-crypto/qesa/readme.md

 ## QESA

-- **THIS SOFTWARE IS NOT SAFE TO USE.
+- **THIS SOFTWARE IS PRE-ALPHA.
+THIS SOFTWARE IS NOT SAFE TO USE.
 THIS SOFTWARE HAS NOT BEEN AUDITTED/REVIEWED.
-USE AT YOUR OWN RISK**
+USE AT YOUR OWN RISK.**

+This is a non interactive implementation of "Efficient zero-knowledge arguments in the discrete log setting, revisited".

 ### Paper